haykgrigo3/TimeCapsuleLLM/README.md

 I'm using books, legal documents, newspapers, and other writings from 1800–1850 London.
 The list I linked has like 200 but for the first training I just used 50 files about ~187 MB.
 You can view a list of the documents: https://github.com/haykgrigo3/TimeCapsuleLLM/blob/main/Copy%20of%20London%20Documents%20for%20Time%20Capsule%20LLM.txt

-## How large is the Version 0 model ?
+## How large are the models ?

-This model is very small right now, I'm just doing this for fun and following a strict training rule of no modern sources.
-It has almost 16 million parameters but I'm gonna start gathering more old texts to begin another model training.
-Will give updates as I go.
+V0: 16M Parameters

+V0.5 123M Parameters

+V1: 700M Parameters

-## Training Specs ?
+# Training Specs ?

+#V0/V0.5
 GPU: Geforce rtx 4060
 CPU: i5-13400F
 Ram: 16GB DDR5.

+#V1
+GPU: A100 rented